3 Board of Directors

 3.1 Members of the Board of Directors

 The Helvetia Group, which holds 10.6% of Allreal Holding AG’s share capital, is represented on the Board of Directors of Allreal Holding AG by Dr Ralph-Thomas Honegger.
-In addition, insurance contracts are in place between the Helvetia Group and individual Allreal companies which have an annual premium volume of CHF 1.4 million (policies covering buildings, construction and management).
+Allreal works for Helvetia as a general contractor for the realisation of construction projects.
+These services are provided at arm’s length.
+During the period under review, the volume of project work completed for the Helvetia Group amounted to CHF 3.1 million.
+In addition, insurance contracts are in place between the Helvetia Group and individual Allreal companies which have an annual premium volume of CHF 1.3 million (policies covering buildings, construction and personnel).

-Allreal obtains legal consulting services from several law firms, including Meyerlustenberger Lachenal Attorneys at Law, in which Andrea Sieber is a partner.
-In the 2017 financial year, Allreal was charged fees amounting to CHF 0.032 million.
+Allreal obtains legal consulting services from several law firms, including Meyerlustenberger Lachenal AG, in which Andrea Sieber is a partner.
+In the 2018 financial year, Allreal was charged fees amounting to CHF 0.048 million.

 There are no other business relationships between Allreal and members of the Board of Directors.

 For details of other work and functions performed by individual members of the Board of Directors outside Allreal see pages 18 and 19 of the Annual Report.

 3.3 Articles of association provisions relating to the number of permissible activities

 Each member of the Board of Directors may hold a maximum of 15 remunerated mandates outside Allreal, not more than 5 of which may be mandates with publicly owned companies.